Goosie/NostrQuizAndVote/StartPrompts/01_ StartPrompt.md

 ### Player Flow

-- Join via PIN or QR
+- Join via PIN or QR placed on startboard of the lobby -
+- Deposit zaps when requested

 - Nickname + optional Nostr login